YixingHuang/PnP-for-Field-of-View-Extension/README.md

 ## FBPConvNet
 The FBPConvNet is fundamentally the [U-Net](https://arxiv.org/abs/1505.04597) architecture.
 Our implementation is modified from the [implementation of Jakeret et al.](https://github.com/jakeret/tf_unet), which uses Tensorflow 1.
 The updated version with Tensorflow 2 can be found [here](https://github.com/jakeret/unet).
 The main modification includes the following points: a.
 Change the last layer for a regressional neural network; b.
 Change the deconvolutional layer to conv + bilinear up-sampling to avoid checkerboard artifacts; c.
 Use l2 loss function for training; d.
 Use tif files as input and output files.

-## Pix2pixGAN
+## Pix2pixGAN Tensorflow
-The pix2pixGAN implementation is modified from this [source](https://github.com/affinelayer/pix2pix-tensorflow), which also uses Tensorflow 1.
+The pix2pixGAN Tensorflow implementation is modified from this [source](https://github.com/affinelayer/pix2pix-tensorflow), which also uses Tensorflow 1.
 Our modification includes the following points: a.
 Using L2 loss instead of L1 loss; b.
 Read tif files as input and output as raw files to keep precision of intensity values; c.
 Change the U-Net to a standard one instead of the simplified one.
 The codes are in the "pix2pix": folder.
 More details about the installation and running can be found from the [source](https://github.com/affinelayer/pix2pix-tensorflow).
+The codes have been modified for Tensorflow 2.X.
+However, the modification is not optimal due to my limited time.
+Therefore, we recommend the Pytorch version in the following.

+## Pix2pixGAN Pytorch
+The pix2pixGAN Pytorch version is modified from the Pix2pix authors' [implementation](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+In order to preserve original intensity values, we have modified the codes for Tiff images.
+Please check the modified version in the [Pix2pix_Pytorch_Tiff](https://github.com/YixingHuang/PnP-for-Field-of-View-Extension/Pix2pix_Pytorch_Tiff/) folder.

 ## Exemplary results